13 Leadership Goals You Need To Set For Yourself in 2024

 If you don’t know what your core values are, set a goal to identify them.
 Then, aim to live according to them throughout the year.
 Don’t be afraid of asking for feedback in the process, adds Procter-Rogers – that’s how you’ll know whether you are doing a good job embodying your values.

 2. Expand your network

 Expanding your network is also a powerful leadership goal you can set for yourself.
 Your relationships are precious in this uncertain day and age.
-When you expand your network with intention, you expand your own resources and resilience.
+When you expand your network with intention, you expand your own resources, build resilience and

-Procter-Rogers recommends identifying key leaders within and outside your organization that can support your efforts to build your capabilities, design your career path, work towards professional goals, and enhance your executive presence: “This is equivalent to having your own personal board of directors.
+Procter-Rogers recommends identifying key leaders within and outside your organization that can support your efforts to build your capabilities, design your career path, work towardsgoals, and enhance your executive presence: “This is equivalent to having your own personal board of directors.
 As you reach significant milestones or speed bumps, your network can ensure you are resilient and maximize any opportunities.”

 3. Build and foster relationships in your team

 The relationships you have with your reports matter too, so make it a point to build and foster them.
 “Know and understand each team member well.
 Spend time with each person, which can be done through regular one-on-one meetings, to learn their strengths, weaknesses, goals, and more,” suggests Hoopis.
 “When you foster relationships, your team members work better with each other as you guide and coach them to operate within their strengths and improve on their weaknesses.”

 Not to mention the fact that by strengthening your teamwork skills, you’ll create a more inclusive, positive work environment by caring about the people you work with and knowing them well.